fjatelnicki/gdpr_rag/README.md

 This approach allows the system to focus on the most relevant articles for each query, enhancing the overall performance of the RAG system.

-// ... rest of the existing content ...

 ## Testing